Time Warner win would make Murdoch U.S. media king

 Skadden, Arps, Slate, Meagher & Flom is providing legal advice to Fox, while Cravath, Swaine & Moore is legal adviser to Time Warner.

-(Additional reporting by Soham Chatterjee in Bangalore, Ross Kerber in Boston Luciana Lopez in New York and Diane Bartz in Washington; Writing by Frank McGurty; Editing by Saumyadeb Chakrabarty , Lisa Von Ahn and Bernard Orr)
+(Additional reporting by Soham Chatterjee in Bangalore, Luciana Lopez in New York and Diane Bartz in Washington; Writing by Frank McGurty; Editing by Saumyadeb Chakrabarty and Lisa Von Ahn)